 Email address in use

-Your email address may already be used by an existing CrashPlan for Small Business account.
+Your email address may already be used by an existing CrashPlan account

 Use unique email addresses and passwords

-Each person using CrashPlan for Small Business needs their own user account with a unique email address and password.
+Each person using CrashPlan account needs their own user account with a unique email address and password.
 Sharing a user account among multiple people is a large security and data privacy risk because any person using the shared account can download backed-up files from every device under that user account.

 Email is not a valid format

 To create your account, you must provide a valid email address.